population-research/uganda-covid/paper/uganda_covid_wber_publication.md

 [^Nigeria]: The other study using nationwide representative data only cover one survey round, April-May 2020, although more are planned [@Amare2021].

-We find that food insecurity significantly increased during the lockdowns.
+Food insecurity significantly increased during the lockdowns.
 The point estimates are significant, with an increase of almost 25 percentage points for any food insecurity during the first lockdown compared to the period with no lockdowns.
-Even more concerning, moderate to severe and severe food insecurity is more than 20 percentage points and almost 10 percentage points higher relative to when there are fewer lockdown-related restrictions.
+Even more concerning, moderate to severe and severe food insecurity is more than 20 percentage points and almost ten percentage points higher relative to when there are fewer lockdown-related restrictions.

-We also find that lockdowns have a substantial medium-term impact, with any food insecurity about 10 percentage points higher two to three months after the first lockdown was lifted.
+Lockdowns also have a substantial medium-term impact, with any food insecurity about ten percentage points higher two to three months after the first lockdown was lifted.
 The medium-term impact was even higher following the second lockdown, with an approximately 20 percentage points increase three months after